Clemapfel/Mousetrap.jl/docs/src/01_manual/02_signals.md

 Using `disconnect_signal_<id>`, we can **disconnect** the signal, which will permanently remove the registered signal handler, deallocating it and fully dissociating it from the original signal emitter instance.
 This is a quite costly operation and should only rarely be necessary.

-A much more performant and convenient method to **temporarily** prevent signal emission is that of **blocking** the signal.
+A much more performant and convenient method to **temporarily** prevent signal emission is  **blocking** the signal.

-Blocking a signal will prevent invocation (calling) of the signal handler.
+Blocking a signal will prevent the invocation (calling) of the signal handler.
 This means, for our `Button` example, once we call:

 ```julia
 set_signal_clicked_blocked(button, true)
 ```
-the user can still click the button, however the connected handler is not called.
+The user can still click the button, but the connected handler is not called.

 To block a signal, we use `set_signal_<id>_blocked!`, which takes a boolean as its second argument.
 We can check whether a signal is currently blocked using `get_signal_<id>_blocked`, which returns a boolean.
 If no signal handler is connected, this function will return `true`.